 Share a house or flat

-Normally, if you share a house or flat you'll be living with 3 to 5 people.
+Normally, if you share a house or flat you'll be living with three to five people, bedrooms are for sole use/single occupancy.
+Landlords will not let these rooms to more than one student, couples or students with families.
 You should expect to pay £390–£520 per month, per person for rent and bills combined.
-Of that, your rent will be around £80–£95 per week, and your bills will be around £25–£40 per week.
+Of that, your rent will be around £80–£95 per week, and your bills will be around £35–£40 per week.